Avnet/Ultra96-PYNQ/README.md

 petalinux-package --bsp -p sensors96b --hwsource ../Ultra96/sensors96b/sensors96b --output ../Ultra96/sensors96b_vX.bsp
 ```

 Note: The Microchip wilc driver used for U96 V2 has been pre-built and resides in the pre-stage PYNQ package area (wilc3000).
-To rebuild the `wilc_sdio.ko` driver you will need to wait for a PYNQ build to finish, then go back under the `./sdbuild/build` location and find the base directory of the PYNQ built BSP and manualy run
+To rebuild the `wilc_sdio.ko` driver you will need to wait for a PYNQ build to finish, then go back under the `./sdbuild/build` location and find the base directory of the PYNQ built BSP and manually run

 ```shell
 petalinux-build -c rootfs